 In many cases, yes.
 If you are an individual who is not experiencing strong withdrawal symptoms from the absence of alcohol and you do not have any other co-occurring disorders, you may not need inpatient detox.
 But for many individuals, it is necessary.

 Alcohol detox can be risky, especially if you:

 - Have been drinking in this manner for several years or more

 These symptoms of abuse can lead to a severe withdrawal syndrome that could include issues like hallucinations, seizures, and confusion.
 If you believe you might experience symptoms like these, you should go to an inpatient clinic before you begin alcohol detox.

 Alcohol detox is one of the more dangerous detox syndromes and may even require “sedation using medication called benzodiazepines until withdrawal is complete.”
 This is not something you can achieve at home, and your successful detox may depend on your need for 24-hour care.
 Inpatient alcohol detox really can be necessary if you are likely to experience severe withdrawal symptoms, if you are struggling with other mental disorders, or if you have no one to stay with you during this difficult time.

 Are you ready to begin alcohol detox treatment?
-We can help you find inpatient centers that meet your needs; call 800-483-2193 today!
+We can help you find inpatient centers that meet your needs; call 866-351-3840(Who Answers?) today!